 A long time ago someone in soccer decided it was better for younger athletes to play small-sided games.
 I recall this shift in my youth when we kids were playing in our town league.
 My sister was among the first to play 7 v.
 7 on a smaller pitch (field) rather than 11 v.
 11 on a standard one, which my brother and I had both played.

-We’re now at least starting to see a similar sort of focus in volleyball.
+We’re seeing a similar sort of focus in volleyball.
 When I was over there, Volleyball England was dedicated to using small-sided games (primarily 4s) in the younger age groups.
-Schools in England are going that route, both in terms of teaching in Physical Education classes and in inter-scholastic competition.
+Schools in England went that route, both in terms of teaching in Physical Education classes and in inter-scholastic competition.
 John Kessel of USA Volleyball is a big proponent of mini volleyball.
 I watched young players in Sweden play 4s when I coached there, and I’ve heard it referred to as Mini-Volleyball in many places around the world.
 I really like this approach to youth player development.

 Small-sided games for everyone!

 Small-sided volleyball games aren’t just for young and/or new players, though.
 They can be quite useful in many ways for training more experienced groups as well.

 And I’m not just talking here about running something like Winner’s 3s, which many teams do.
 That is certainly a game played with fewer players, but it’s played on a full-sized court in most cases.
 What we’re looking at here is smaller teams on a smaller court.
 For example, British school kids play 4s on a badminton court.